-Notes: Students may be reported with the GED® Comprehensive course number if they have scored at an NRS level of 5 or higher in at least one of the eligible assessment subtests in reading or math.
-The student should, however, also be enrolled in Adult Basic Education (ABE) Reading until they can demonstrate a NRS ABE Level 5 or higher in that subtest area in order to receive instruction in GED® Science Preparation.
+Notes: Students may continue to be reported with the GED[®] Comprehensive course number if they have scored at an NRS level of 5 or higher in at least one of the eligible assessment subtests.
+The student should, however, also be enrolled in Adult Basic Education (ABE) Reading until they can demonstrate a NRS ABE Level 5 or higher in that subtest area in order to receive instruction in GED[®] Science Preparation.